Mark your calendars

 In the meantime, check out videos from AtlasCamp 2014.

-AtlasCamp, our premier conference for add-on and plugin developers, is heading to Berlin for 2014.
+AtlasCamp, our premier conference for add-on and plugin developers, was held in Berlin for 2014.
 AtlasCamp is a two-day conference designed to help you enhance your skills, learn about the Atlassian developer platform, and have an awesome time with Atlassians and fellow developers.

 Questions?
 Contact us.

 JIRA Product Manager

 Principal Product Manager, HipChat